moccalotto/kissrpg/index.md

 Equipment
 =========

-Players get 1000 copper pieces with which to purchase their starting equipment.
+Players get 1000 silver pieces with which to purchase their starting equipment.
-Characters begin play with 100 copper pieces.
+Characters begin play with 100 silver pieces.

 **Load Points**:
 Items have Load Points that represent how difficult they are to lug around.